 The laboratory preparation of hydrogen gas usually involves the action of dilute sulphuric acid or dilute hydrochloric acid on zinc granules.
-Granulated zinc is ideal for the preparation of hydrogen gas in chemical laboratories because it usually contains a small amount of copper, which has the ability to act as a catalyst to the associated chemical reaction and, therefore, increase the rate of the chemical reaction without actually participating in it.
+Granulated zinc is ideal for the preparation of hydrogen gas in chemical laboratories because it usually contains a small amount of copper, which has the ability to act as a catalyst for the associated chemical reaction and, therefore, increases the rate of the chemical reaction without actually participating in it.
 An experimental procedure for the laboratory preparation of hydrogen gas is provided below.

 Procedure for the Laboratory Preparation of Hydrogen Gas

 - Step 1: Take a few grams of zinc granules and place them in a 500 mL flask.

 - Step 2: With the help of a thistle funnel, add dilute hydrochloric acid to the zinc granules.
 If hydrochloric acid isn’t available, dilute sulphuric acid can be used as an alternative.